-The purpose of a risk assessment is to prevent accidents, injury and ill-health to workers: a suitable and sufficient risk assessments will save lives.
+The purpose of a risk assessment is to prevent accidents, injury and ill-health to workers: suitable and sufficient risk assessments will save lives.

-Employers have a duty to ensure the health, safety and welfare of all employees.
+Employers have a legal duty to ensure the health, safety and welfare of all employees.
 So, the risk assessment process is an integral part of every workplace safety management system.

 The risk assessment process was formally included in UK law in 1988 in the original Control of Substances Hazardous to Health Regulations (COSHH).
 It had been used for many years before then by safety practitioners, such as on hazard spotting tours, and continues to be the prime factor in making work safe.